BitcoinDesign/Guide/guide/private-key-management/multi-user-schemes.md

 %}

 #### Pros
-- Allows several people to access and/or control a bitcoin wallet
+- Allows several people to access and control a bitcoin wallet
 - Can tailor requirements for multiple co-signers and access

 #### Cons
-- Has significant complexity and op-sec burden for multiple private keys, each of which might need good sovereign backup scheme
+- Has significant complexity and op-sec burden for multiple private keys, each of which might need a good manual backup scheme

 ### How it works
 … (similar to single-user multi-key, , but increased setup complexity due to multiple people involved)